 - If you were in contact with animals or suffered cuts near your face area

 - Other symptoms you may have, such as fever and weight loss

 Thereafter, your doctor will examine you and focus on your jaw.

-Treatment is proffered via the administration of medications such as antibiotics in the case of an infection (if it is suspected to have been caused by bacteria), or anticancer agents if the cause is cancer.
+Treatment can be by antibiotics in the case of an infection (if it is suspected to have been caused by bacteria), or anticancer agents if the cause is cancer.

 If you or your loved one has a lymph node which has any of the following features, you should see your doctor as soon as possible:

 - Rapidly growing lymph node